LanceHuang245/FeasOJ/README.md

 </p>

 > FeasOJ [Backend](https://github.com/LanceHuang245/FeasOJ-Backend) and [JudgeCore](https://github.com/LanceHuang245/FeasOJ-JudgeCore) has been migrated to this project.\
 > FeasOJ is now undergoing comprehensive optimization and reconstruction.
 Please wait for the next stable version to be released and use it.
 Stay tuned!
-To track the real-time progress, please visit the [TODO List](/docs/CONFIG_README_EN.md).

 # FeasOJ
 ### Project Description